TERREMEMBER/znbase/docs/content/v2.2/develop/ecosystem-integrations/apache-spark/scala.md

 ### sbt

-To build your Scala application using the YugabyteDB Spark Connector for YCQL, add the following sbt dependency to your application:
+To build your Scala application using the ZNbaseDB Spark Connector for YCQL, add the following sbt dependency to your application:

 ```
-libraryDependencies += "com.yugabyte.spark" %% "spark-cassandra-connector" % "2.4-yb-3"
+libraryDependencies += "com.ZNbase.spark" %% "spark-cassandra-connector" % "2.4-yb-3"
 ```

 ## Build a sample application

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell (`ycqlsh`).
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YCQL shell (`ycqlsh`).
 If not, please follow these steps in the [quick start guide](../../../../api/ycql/quick-start/).

 - installed Scala version 2.12 or later and sbt 1.3.8 or later/